kcarnold/cs344/content/units/05learning/homework.md

 4. Try some variations, like changing the number of hidden dimensions.
 5. Try one of the optional extensions, like replacing `nn.Linear` with your own implementation.
 You can start with the implementation you wrote in prior labs.

+Some things to check:

+- Did you include biases in the linear layers?
+Why or why not?
+- How's your initialization?
+Compute what loss you'd expect at the start of training, and make sure your loss is starting out around there.
+- Is the 2-layer network getting a substantially lower loss than the 1-layer network?

 ## Reflection Questions

 - What did you learn about neural networks from this exercise?